 - bowl or any vessel with the same size where you can de-tarnish your silver

 - baking soda (1 tablespoon per cup of boiling water)

 - soft cleaning cloth

-How to clean silver jewelry using salt and lemon juice
+How to use salt and lemon juice to clean silver

-Cleaning silver jewelry and accessories can be easily done at home using a mix of salt and lemon juice.
+Another method for cleaning silver jewelry and accessories can be easily done at home using a mix of salt and lemon juice.
 Slice a lemon into two, and squeeze each half on a bowl.
 Add hot water and three tablespoons of table salt.
-Put your tarnished silver jewelry into the bowl and let it sit for 3-5 minutes.
+Put the silver jewelry into the bowl and let it sit for 3-5 minutes.
 Keep in mind that for larger jewelry or accessories like bracelets or necklace you will need to add more salt and lemon juice to fully submerge them.
 Remove the silver jewelry and dry it with a cleaning cloth.